leovilok/youtube-dl/README.md

                                          possible number of seconds to sleep).
                                          Must only be used along with --min- sleep-interval.
+    --youtube-avoid-unreachable-domain   Use alternative googlevideo sub-domain
+                                         if the first provided one is
+                                         unreachable

 ## Video Format Options:
     -f, --format FORMAT                  Video format code, see the "FORMAT